 Statute summarizing the communicable diseases that are required to be reported in Minnesota.

-American Social Health Association overview of chancroid: signs and symptoms, transmission, complications, prevention and treatment.
+American Sexual Health Association overview of STDs: signs and symptoms, transmission, complications, prevention and treatment.
 Attention: Non-MDH link

 CDC's overview of chancroid.
 Attention: Non-MDH link